 - First aid kit.
 You’re likely to need some sort of medical care en-route, even if it’s a simple bandage, bandaid or painkiller.
 This kit should be of good quality and include rehydration sachets along with sunscreen.

-- Hiking poles.
+- Trekking poles.
 Give your joints some respite.
+See carbon fibre poles vs aluminium trekking poles

 - Food.
 Depending on whether or not you’re camping, the amount of food you need will vary greatly.
 But whatever type of accommodation you’re using, you’ll absolutely need snacks.
 Take lightweight, calorie-dense treats and nibbles to lighten the load on your back.

 - Camping equipment (optional).
 Some people camp along this trek, while other people stay in accommodation.
 Camping brings with it more freedom and more isolation, but it also means more to carry, especially if you’re cooking your own meals etc. But if you are camping, you should ensure all of your gear is lightweight, high-quality and reliable.
-If you want to cook en-route, you’ll need cooking gear.
+If you want to cook en-route, you’ll need cooking gear, like a backpacking stove.

 Where Should I Sleep On The Pennine Way?
 What Are My Accommodation Options?